tubiejs/simplepen.js/README.md

         });
 -----------------------
 ###License
-simplepen is available under the terms of the .[MIT License](http://www.opensource.org/licenses/mit-license.php).
+simplepen is available under the terms of the [MIT License](http://www.opensource.org/licenses/mit-license.php).